โฐ Minimum Connection Times

 Ainsworth Regional Airport (ANW) holds a significant place in Nebraska's aviation history, having been constructed in late 1942 as the Ainsworth Army Airfield.
 During World War II, it served as a vital training base for the United States Army Air Forces before being transitioned to municipal control in 1948.
 Today, it stands as a key regional gateway, providing essential access to the expansive Nebraska Sandhills for both private aviators and business travelers.

 The modern terminal building offers a welcoming environment for passengers and flight crews alike.
-The facility features a comfortable climate-controlled lounge, clean restrooms, and complimentary high-speed Wi-Fi, making it a reliable stop for those transiting through North Central Nebraska.
+This airport operates from one of eleven remaining buildings from the original 64 structures built in 1942, providing a comfortable climate-controlled lounge, clean restrooms, and complimentary high-speed Wi-Fi, making it a reliable stop for those transiting through North Central Nebraska.
 While there is no longer a full-service restaurant directly inside the terminal, the airport maintains a dedicated area for passengers to relax and coordinate their local travel plans or recreational outings in the nearby area.

 Comprehensive Fixed-Base Operator (FBO) services are managed by the Ainsworth Airport Authority, ensuring a high standard of support for general aviation.
 Facilities include 24-hour self-service fueling for both Jet-A and 100LL AvGas, as well as aircraft ground handling, hangar space, and GPU services.
 For visiting pilots, the airport provides a dedicated pilots' lounge and courtesy cars, facilitating easy access to the city of Ainsworth for dining and overnight accommodations.